directus-labs/guest-authoring/multilingual-news-app-using-sveltekit-with-directus/index.md

 ## Installing SvelteKit and setting up a new project.

-Start by setting up a new Svelte project and install the required dependencies and the Directus SDK:
+Start by setting up a new Svelte project and install the required dependencies including the Directus SDK:

 ```
 npm create svelte@latest frontend # Select the Skeleton project